 Get credit for courses you've completed at other colleges or universities (some exceptions apply).
 Bow Valley College can grant transfer credit in the following cases:

-- When you apply as a new student to a Bow Valley College career program (you will submit your official transcripts from other schools at this time)
+- When you are accepted as a new student to a Bow Valley College career program

 - When you complete credit courses at Bow Valley College, and enter a new program